Neronus/CL-CUDD/README.md

 This distribution comes with atomically generated bindings from CUDD in file `cuddapi.lisp`.
 If you want to regenerate the bindings for some reason, also see the `Makefile`.
-After that, you have probably have to edit the generated code.
-Function `Cudd_PrioritySelect` has a parameter `Pi`.
-You have to rename that variable to something else.

 Using the system
 ----------------